Reg1nleifr/auditd_toolkit/README.md

 can be used for forwarding audit logs - although it is recommended to use audisp instead.

 # audit rules examples
-rules.d/ .rules

-ruleset that is recommended for any server.
+rules.d/\*.rules - ruleset that is recommended for any server.

-rules.d\ .<webservername>.optional - optional if the webserver is installed.
+rules.d\/*.<webservername>.optional - optional if the webserver is installed.
 Needs adjustment.

-rules.d\ .heavyload.optional - optional if the server can handle these events.
+rules.d\/*.heavyload.optional - optional if the server can handle these events.